 Normally as a general practice in filing of Income Tax Return (ITR), an assessee reports its income which was earned by it during the previous year and claims credit of TDS deducted on such income.

 However, for all these years there is some flaws in this process of claiming the credit of TDS.
-The flaw is where an assessee has reported its income on accrual basis in one year, however TDS has been deducted in subsequent year or when no TDS has been deducted till the filing of ITR of deductee and same has been deducted and deposited belatedly or TDS return was being revised by the deductor subsequent to the filing of ITR by deductee, etc.; there comes a mismatch in TDS credit claimed in the ITR and TDS reflected in 26AS due to which assessee has to face a lot of problems.
+The flaw is where an assessee has reported its income on accrual basis in one year, however TDS has been deducted in subsequent year or when no TDS has been deducted till the filing of ITR of deductee and same has been deducted and deposited belatedly or TDS return was being revised by the deductor subsequent to the filing of ITR by deductee, etc.; there comes a mismatch in TDS credit check claimed in the ITR and ITR form 26AS due to which assessee has to face a lot of problems.

 Earlier, as a solution to the above problem, assessee was supposed to revise its ITR (if due date was not surpassed) or to file an offline rectification application with the jurisdictional assessing officer (AO) to claim the refund of the excess TDS which was not reflecting in 26AS at the time of filing of ITR but reflecting after it due to various possible reasons as mentioned above.